maheshmohanmr/maheshmohanmr.github.io/_talks/2024_UnderstandingCVAI_ons.md

                  <p>
 <hr>
 <center>
 <i>Nothing in life is to be feared, it is only to be understood.
-Now is the time to understand more, so that we may fear less. -- Mary Curie, Nobel Laureate in Chemistry </i>
+Now is the time to understand more, so that we may fear less. -- Marie Curie, Nobel Laureate in Chemistry </i>

 </center>
               </p>